ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 ```
 _*Note that when we use an xpath expression to search within a selected object instead of a response object, we need to start the expression with ".//" instead of "//".
 _
-If pipelines were defined in **"pipelines.py"** (not mandetory), then the dictionary that contains the scraped data is passed forward through these pipelines to be processed further.
+If pipelines were defined in **"pipelines.py"** (not mandatory), then the dictionary that contains the scraped data is passed forward through these pipelines to be processed further.
 The order of the pipelines is determined in **"settings.py"** like this:

 ```python
 ITEM_PIPELINES = {